AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

-Learn about the Reports associated with Administrator role in Learning Manager application.

 Adobe Learning Manager enables you to create varied reports to track, monitor, and control learner activities.
 Learners activities are tracked and captured automatically into the database.
 Manager and Administrator reports are generated from the database.

-# Overview {#overview}

 Reports generation process is similar for both Administrator and Manager.
 Managers can view reports corresponding to their subordinates whereas Administrator can view all organization-wide reports.

 Reports are aggregated in a dashboard.
 A report has to exist inside a dashboard.
 A **Default Dashboard** exists by default in the reports page.
 Any report added by you moves into this default dashboard.
 To add reports to individual dashboards, use the drop-down arrow and choose **Add Report**.
 For more information on creating dashboards, refer to Dashboards section on this page.

-# Learning Summary dashboards {#dashboards}
+## Learning Summary dashboards {#dashboards}

 See a summary report of all the learning activities in the platform.
-On this page, you can see the following summary information for the selected root user’s team and external profiles.
+On this page, you can see the following summary information for the selected root user's team and external profiles.
 Time range can also be selected:

 * Learning Summary in form of Enrollments, Views, and Completions
 * Top skills